Patryk-Foryszewski/RemoteDir/README.md

 # RemoteDir
-> Remote disk, portable SFTP client made to look and behave like normal directory.
+> Remote disk, portable SFTP client made to look and behaves like normal directory.
 > Download latest executable from [_here_](https://www.remotedir.eu/remotedir.exe)
 > or create it on your own.